opencobra/cobratoolbox/.github/CONTRIBUTING.md

 * **Might the problem be related to an external program?** If you are using a specific `MATLAB` function or a pre-compiled binary and the problem occurs with that function call, please mention it here.
 * **Did the problem start happening recently** (e.g. after updating to a new version of Atom) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of The COBRAToolbox?** What's the most recent version in which the problem doesn't happen?
-You can checkout older versions of The COBRAToolbox using `git checkout <tag or commit-ID>`.
+* If the problem started happening recently, **can you reproduce the problem in an older version of The COBRA Toolbox?** What's the most recent version in which the problem doesn't happen?
+You can checkout older versions of The COBRA Toolbox using `git checkout <tag or commit-ID>`.
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with models, **does the problem happen for all COBRA models, or only some?**